A very small story in English helps children enjoy reading in just a few lines. These tiny stories are simple, quick, and easy to understand.

 Moral:

-3. The Woodcutter and the Wild Animals:
+3. The Turtle and the Crab:

 Moral:

-5. The Bear and Two Friends:
+4. The Bear and Two Friends:

 In a village called Dubepur lived two close friends, Ramu and Vijay.
 One day, they were walking through a forest when suddenly they saw a bear coming toward them.